nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-16-corporate_governance.md

 Companies that prioritize corporate governance enjoy numerous benefits, including:

-**1. Increased trust from stakeholders:** By practicing transparency and accountability, companies can build trust with their stakeholders.
-This trust can lead to increased investment, improved reputation, and better relationships with customers.

-**2. Reduced risk:** Good corporate governance helps companies manage risks effectively.
-By identifying potential issues early on and taking steps to mitigate them, companies can avoid costly mistakes and protect their bottom line.
+**1. Increased trust from stakeholders:** Good corporate governance can help build trust and confidence among investors and other stakeholders.
+[A survey by EY](https://www.ey.com/en_us/board-matters/the-importance-of-good-corporate-governance-for-institutional-investors) found that 96% of institutional investors consider good corporate governance to be an important factor when making investment decisions.

+**2. Reduced risk:** Effective risk management is a key component of good corporate governance.
+By identifying and managing risks, companies can reduce the likelihood of financial losses and reputational damage.
+For example, [Wells Fargo's](https://www.bloomberg.com/news/articles/2018-02-05/wells-fargo-s-risk-management-failures-led-to-scandal-report-says) failure to adequately manage risk led to a scandal involving the creation of millions of unauthorized accounts, resulting in billions of dollars in fines and lost business.

 **3. Improved decision-making:** Independent boards of directors can provide valuable insights and perspectives on a company's operations.
 This can help management make better decisions that are in the best interests of the company and its stakeholders.

-**4. Higher financial performance:** A study by [MSCI](https://www.msci.com/documents/10199/04b6e2f0-d1e4-4a5f-ab9d-fae3b4f9941c) found that companies with strong corporate governance outperformed those with weak governance by 12.5% per year between 2007 and 2017.
+**4. Higher financial performance:** Companies that prioritize good corporate governance have been shown to outperform their peers in terms of financial performance.
+According to [a study by the McKinsey Global Institute](https://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/the-strategic-value-of-board-governance), companies with strong governance practices had a return on equity (ROE) that was 22 percentage points higher than those with weak governance practices.

 **5. Better compliance:** Companies that follow good corporate governance practices are more likely to comply with laws and regulations.
 This reduces the risk of legal action or reputational damage.

+**6. Enhanced reputation:** Companies that prioritize good corporate governance are often viewed more favorably by customers, employees, and other stakeholders.
+For example, [Patagonia's](https://www.patagonia.com/sustainability/) commitment to sustainability and ethical business practices has helped it build a loyal customer base and attract top talent.

 ### Real World Applications